Low Sodium Ketchup Recipe (No Salt Added)

 - White Vinegar – I used a basic white vinegar, but you could also get creative and try out different flavored vinegars too: red wine vinegar, apple cider vinegar, or even balsamic!

 - Garlic Powder: Also a major pantry staple ingredient that gets used in our house daily!
-I love this garlic powder and add it to a lot of recipes that I would use fresh garlic in too.

 - Onion Powder: adds a delicious and savory flavor to this dish as well.